ravendb/samples-yabt/README.md

 4. Acquire a RavenDB instance (either in the [cloud](https://cloud.ravendb.net/) or [download](https://ravendb.net/download) and install locally).
 5. Run the WebAPI (Swagger).

-Check out a series of _YABT_ posts at [this blog](https://alex-klaus.com/tags/yabt/) for more information.
+Check out a series of _YABT_ articles on the [RavenDB website](https://ravendb.net/articles/building-application-with-net-core-and-ravendb-nosql-database).

 ## Overview of the solution